Bernie Sanders Open to Working With Trump on Capping Credit Card Interest Rates

 The policy would likely require congressional action.

-Sanders, who recently secured another term in the upper chamber, said he looks forward to collaborating with the president-elect and his team on limiting credit card interest fees, calling current rates “usury.”
+Sanders, who recently secured another term in the upper chamber, said he looks forward to collaborating with the president-elect and his team on limiting credit card interest fees.

-“I look forward to working with the Trump Administration on fulfilling his promise to cap credit card interest rates at 10%,” the senator said in a Nov.
-15 post.
-“We cannot continue to allow big banks to make record profits by ripping off Americans by charging them 25 to 30% interest rates.”
+“I look forward to working with the Trump Administration on fulfilling his promise to cap credit card interest rates at 10 [percent],” the senator wrote in a Nov.
+15 post on social media platform X. “We cannot continue to allow big banks to make record profits by ripping off Americans by charging them 25 to 30 [percent] interest rates.
+That is usury.”

-In 2019, Sanders teamed up with Rep. Alexandria Ocasio-Cortez to unveil a plan to cap credit card rates at 15 percent.
+In 2019, Sanders teamed up with Rep. Alexandria Ocasio-Cortez (D-N.Y.) on a plan to cap credit card rates at 15 percent.

-“The reality is that today’s modern-day loan sharks are no longer lurking on street corners breaking kneecaps to collect their payments,” said the Vermont independent at the time.
+“The reality is that today’s modern-day loan sharks are no longer lurking on street corners breaking kneecaps to collect their payments,” he said at the time.
 “They wear three-piece suits and work on Wall Street, where they make hundreds of millions in total compensation.”

 The banking industry has also opposed previous rate cap proposals.